9 Essential Reasons Employers Need to Invest in Mental Health Training for Managers

 Reduces stigma around mental health issues

 Employers are currently facing some complex challenges when attracting new talent and retaining their talent.
-Many companies have noted the mental health toll the pandemic has had on their workforce and have responded by offering their employees more well-being benefits and training incentives to support employee needs.
+Many companies have noted the mental health toll the pandemic has had on their workforce and have responded by offering mental health training for employees and well-being benefits and training incentives to support employee needs.

 Reduced absence / sick leave